mattbhenley/Newsletter-Sign-Up/README.md

 # Newsletter-Sign-Up
-A live newsletter made with node.js, express.js, Mailchimp, and heroku to host the site.
+A live newsletter made with html, css, node.js, express.js, Mailchimp, and heroku to host the site.